Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - If epoxy adhesive is used for placement of pavement markers on asphalt concrete or a new seal coat, verify that the surface or seal coat has been open to public traffic for at least 14 days and the pavement and ambient air temperatures comply with the epoxy adhesive manufacturer’s instructions.

 - When the contractor uses epoxy adhesive, which comes in two separate components, check the mixing for specification compliance.
-Ensure that the proportions of the two components match the specifications.
-During the placing of pavement markers, observe the epoxy adhesive to ensure that it is uniformly gray without black or white streaks.
+Verify that the proportions of the two components match the specifications.
+During the placing of pavement markers, observe the epoxy adhesive to verify that it is uniformly gray without black or white streaks.
 Even minor variations in the correct proportions of the two components will weaken the adhesive quality of epoxy.

 - Do not allow construction of recesses on existing structures.